Code-Institute-Submissions/sreninc-tailwind-ms3_SeptResub/README.md

 ## Credits and Attributions

-1. TailwindCSS for their wealth of components and a best in class CSS system.
+1. TailwindCSS for their wealth of components and a best in class CSS system that is used on every single page of the website and app.
-1. Unsplash for their library of images
+1. Unsplash for their library of images used in hero images.
 1. My Mentor, Maranatha Ilesanmi,  for continuous helpful feedback and guidance.
 1. Fellow Code Institute students for their feedback and suggestions.
-1. stackoverflow
+1. Stackoverflow and W3C for their wealth of helpful information on coding which assisted me in developing the code.
-1. Heroicons, the perfect companion to TailwindCSS
+1. Heroicons, the perfect companion to TailwindCSS with quality icons used throughout the website and app.
 1. Timer Function on app searches: https://stackoverflow.com/questions/4220126/run-javascript-function-when-user-finishes-typing-instead-of-on-key-up
 1. Creating a textarea that auto-resizes: https://stackoverflow.com/questions/454202/creating-a-textarea-with-auto-resize